0oM4R/Landing_page/README.md

 > #### Navigation
 > - Navigation is built dynamically as an unordered list.
 Start with empty ul and dynamically build navigation using Append, appendChild, and innerHTML.
 > #### Section Active State
-> It should be clear which section is being viewed while scrolling through the page.
+>> It should be clear which section is being viewed while scrolling through the page.
->> - Tip: Detect the element location relative to the viewport using .getBoundingClientRect() built-in function.
 > #### Scroll to Anchor
->  When clicking an item from the navigation menu, the link should scroll to the appropriate section.
+>>  When clicking an item from the navigation menu, the link should scroll to the appropriate section.
-> - Useing addEventListener to listen to events.
+>> - Useing addEventListener to listen to events.
-> - A smooth scrolling behavior is expected in the project.
+>> - A smooth scrolling behavior is expected in the project.

 [(Back to top)](#table-of-contents)